zhenjiao/openlocTest/loc/de/articles/resource-group-template-functions.md

 | resourceName or resourceIdentifier |   Yes    | Name or the unique identifier of a resource.
 | apiVersion                         |   No     | API version of resource runtime state.
 Parameter should be used if resource is not provisioned within same template.

-Die **reference** function derives its value from a runtime state, and therefore cannot be used in the variables section.
+The **reference** function derives its value from a runtime state, and therefore cannot be used in the variables section.
 It can be used in outputs section of a template.

 By using the reference expression, you declare that one resource depends on another resource if the referenced resource is provisioned within same template.